Venetian Research Program: British & Commonwealth

 The Gladys Krieble Delmas Foundation (British and Commonwealth Section) announces its 2017-18 programme of grants for travel to and residence in Venice and the Veneto.
 Grants will be awarded for historical research specifically on Venice and the former Venetian empire, and for the study of contemporary Venetian society and culture.
 All disciplines of the humanities and social sciences are eligible areas of study, including (but not limited to) archaeology, architecture, art, bibliography, economics, history, history of science, law, literature, music, political science, religion, theatre and film and television.
 Other research areas may also be considered.

-Applications for the British and Commonwealth Programme are due by Friday 5th May 2017.
+Application deadline for the British and Commonwealth Programme extended to Wednesday 7th June 2017.

 The awards will be announced by early summer.